-You can register with a surgery of your own choice, but we encourage all students moving to Nottingham for their studies, for longer than six months, to register with one of the services outlined below.
-These recommendations are based on your university term-time address.
+You can register with a surgery of your own choice, but if you're moving to Nottingham for longer than six months, we recommend registering with one of the services outlined below.
+These recommendations are based on your term-time address.

 Before you can register with a local surgery:

-- you will need your term time address and postcode.
-If you are living in university halls you can find your address and postcode on the hall contact web page
+- you will need your term-time address and postcode - If you are living in university halls you can find this on the hall contact web page

 - your term-time address will need to be in the catchment area for the surgery for you to be eligible - each surgery has their own catchment area tool on their website (linked below)

-If your university address is in Nottingham city, you will be able to register with the University of Nottingham Health Service (UNHS).
+If your university address is in Nottingham city (which includes our University Park and Jubilee campuses), you will be able to register with the University of Nottingham Health Service (UNHS).

 Register with the UNHS

-If your university address is in Kegworth (Sutton Bonington Campus), you will be able to register with the Orchard Surgery.
+If your university address is in Sutton Bonington or Kegworth, you will be able to register with the Village Health Group – Sutton Bonington.

-If your address is in Derby city or not in the Nottingham city or Kegworth (Sutton Bonington Campus) catchment areas, you will be able to register with a local doctor.
+If your address is in Derby city or not in the Nottingham city or Sutton Bonington/Kegworth catchment areas, you will be able to register with a local doctor.

 Find a local doctor